Using the STAC Specification#

 Trained Model assets#

-STAC extension to include the reference to the model assets.
+Initially, AIOPEN was using the ml-model STAC extension to include the reference to the model assets.
 This extension has been deprecated in 2024 and the version 1.3.0 of the “mlm” STAC extension must be used instead.

 It is thus mandatory to declare the extension URL in the STAC Item descriptor.
 Optionally, the “file” STAC extension may be used to indicate the size of the model assets.